dotnet/csharpstandard/standard/types.md

 ### 8.4.1 General

-A generic type declaration, by itself, denotes an ***unbound generic type*** that is used as a "blueprint" to form many different types, by way of applying ***type arguments***.
+A generic type declaration, by itself, denotes an ***unbound generic type*** that is used as a “blueprint” to form many different types, by way of applying ***type arguments***.
 The type arguments are written within angle brackets (`<` and `>`) immediately following the name of the generic type.
 A type that includes at least one type argument is called a ***constructed type***.
 A constructed type can be used in most places in the language in which a type name can appear.
 An unbound generic type can only be used within a *typeof_expression* ([§11.7.16](expressions.md#11716-the-typeof-operator)).

 Constructed types can also be used in expressions as simple names ([§11.7.4](expressions.md#1174-simple-names)) or when accessing a member ([§11.7.6](expressions.md#1176-member-access)).